As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 15. The Most Famous Rock is the Rosetta Stone

 It has become a synonym for translation in modern life.
-The stone is actually a type of granite, but its importance reaches far beyond that!
+Stone is a granite type, but its importance goes far beyond that!

 Conclusion

-The many uses and complicated characteristics of different types of rocks and minerals are a testament to the wonders of the natural world.
+The many use and complicated characteristics of different types of rocks and minerals are a testament to the wonders of the natural world.

-Even more so, they are a testament to the ingenuity of the human, using our environment to the absolute fullest by putting all our resources to use.
+Even more so, they are a testament to the ingenuity of humans, using our environment to the fullest by putting all our resources to use.

-Try to recognize minerals in your everyday life and when you do, think about the complicated processes which form them.
+Try to recognize minerals in your everyday life; when you do, think about the complicated processes that form them.

 TIP: Igneous rocks are an integral part of all rocks that make up our planet; that is why there are a lot of interesting facts to be shared.
 Find out more in the article below: